 - My Photos Selected by the SF Arts Commission

 - Pretty Lights

-- © David Polifko and DP Design and Fabrication 2011-12.
+© David Polifko and DP Design 2018.
 Unauthorized use and/or duplication of this material without express permission from this blog’s author and/or owner is prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to DP Design and Fabrication with appropriate and specific direction to the original content.
+Excerpts and links may be used, provided that full and clear credit is given to DP Design with appropriate and specific direction to the original content.
 Thank you!

 Tag Archives: Japan

 The world of interior design is usually divided into two spheres: residential and commercial.
 The commercial side typically encompasses institutional, healthcare, government, hospitality, corporate and retail design.
 Compared to residential designs where you focus on individual or family’s needs, commercial … Continue reading

 Sometimes in life the smallest and most insignificant things can make you stop, ponder and smile.
 Those with pets or children are exposed to plenty such opportunities.
 But we designers are particularly lucky, as we’re trained (and occasionally paid) to … Continue reading

 For those of you who’ve had the somewhat rare chance to eat it, no further explanation is needed and hopefully these pictures (scroll down to the end) will evoke some blissful memories.
 For those who’ve never experienced Kaiseki in its true form, you … Continue reading